serodriguez68/clean-architecture/README.md

 Mr. Martin has been involved in multiple controversies lately.
 My intentions with this repo are to help others on their software architecture journey and to provide an objective summary of the book's content.
-Please don't involve me in these controversies for summarizing a book.
+Please don't associate me in these controversies for summarizing a book.